Car Insurance Cancellation & Refunds: What You'll Get Back & How It Works

 Standard Refund Timeframes

-Most insurance companies process refunds within 7 to 14 business days after you cancel your policy.
+Most insurance companies process refunds within 7 to 14 business days after you cancel your policy, with some complex cases taking up to 30 days.
 The actual time you receive your money depends on the refund method:

 • Direct deposit / card credit: Typically arrives in 7–10 business days